 Adam had been a phenomenal athlete, a fine musician, and a self-assured, outgoing and fearless individual.
 “All of these things changed,” said Dr. Bullough, a professor of teacher education and associate director for teacher education research in the Center for the Improvement of Teacher Education and Schooling.
 “The whole back of his head was crushed.
 We were told he would likely suffer severe cognitive damage and be unable to walk, see or communicate.”

 For weeks Adam was in a coma.
-With such devastating possibilities, family, friends, and LDS church members living across the country fasted for him.
+With such devastating possibilities, family, friends, and members of The Church of Jesus Christ of Latter-day Saints living across the country fasted for him.
 “Things started happening then that were astonishing,” said Dr. Bullough.
 “He turned a corner in such a short period of time.”

 In a new book titled Adam’s Fall, Traumatic Brain Injury, the First 365 Days, Dr. Bullough describes his family’s struggle with severe head injury and Adam’s journey to restored health.
 The book is mainly comprised of journal entries and letters written by Dr. Bullough, supplemented with explanations of medical terms and situations related to his son’s condition.

 Dr. Bullough’s main reason for keeping a record of the recovery process was to provide understanding and hope.
 “When somebody's in a coma, they don't have a clue what's going on,” he said.
 “After such severe injury, Adam had to learn to become himself again.
 I wanted my son to understand what had happened so he could work through the difficulty and the anger.”

 "This experience was hard and in many ways terrible,” Dr. Bullough said.
 “But a lot of good things also happened.
 Our family is closer than it used to be.
 I think we're a little kinder.
 I think we're a little more patient."